marcusalenius/marcusalenius.github.io/markdown/attention.md

 \text{softmax}(QK^T)V
 ```

-As we increase the dimension of the keys and queries, the number of terms in the dot product increases.
-This leads to larger magnitudes going into the softmax function which makes the output very peaky — that is close to one value being 1 and the rest 0.
-This makes the model harder to train.
+As we increase the dimension of the keys and queries, their dot products tend to grow in magnitude — simply because they include more terms.
+When passed into softmax, these large values make the output too peaky — with one score close to 1 and all others near 0 — which can make the model harder to train.

-To mitigate this, it is common to divide the dot products by the square root of the dimension of the keys and queries, $d_k$.
+To fix this, we scale the dot products by dividing by $\sqrt{d_k}$, where $d_k$ is the dimensionality of the keys and queries.
+This keeps the softmax outputs at a manageable scale.
 This gives us the final formula for attention:

 ```math
 \text{softmax} \left( \frac{QK^T}{\sqrt{d_k}} \right) V
 ```

-Because of the scaling factor $\frac{1}{\sqrt{d_k}}$, this is commonly referred to as scaled dot product attention.
+Because of the scaling factor $\frac{1}{\sqrt{d_k}}$, this is commonly referred to as *scaled dot product attention*.

-There we have it.
-We have now developed the exact formula introduced by the famous 2017 paper [Attention Is All You Need](https://arxiv.org/pdf/1706.03762).
+And there it is — the exact formula introduced in the landmark 2017 paper [Attention Is All You Need](https://arxiv.org/pdf/1706.03762).

-### Some Things We Didn't Cover
+### Some Things We Didn't Cover ✅

-While we certainly have covered a lot, there are plenty of things we have skipped over.
-This includes:
+While we have covered a lot, there are plenty of things we have skipped over:

-- __Tokenization__:
+- __Tokenization__: We've assumed that each word gets its own embedding vector.
+That's not quite true.
+In practice, models break the input into tokens.
+Common words like "apple" or "banana" might be a single token, but longer or rarer words — like "unbelievable" — may be split into multiple tokens (e.g., "un", "believ", and "able").
+This lets the model handle rare or unknown words and share knowledge across similar ones (like "runner" and "runners").
 - __How embeddings are learned__: The way we described embeddings, it seems like they are manually crafted.
-In reality they are learned.
-How they are learned and the properties of the resulting embeddings are fascinating.
+In reality, they're actually learned during training.
+How this happens — and what kinds of structure the learned embeddings contain — is a fascinating topic of its own.
-- __Positional encodings__: The attention mechanism is by default permutation invariant.
-This means that the order of the words in a sequence doesn't matter — the attention mechanism will produce the same results regardless.
-For example, the model will not be able to distinguish "the dog chased the cat" and "the cat chased the dog".
-To fix this, a positional encoding is added to the embeddings.
+- __Positional encodings__: Attention is permutation-invariant — meaning the word order doesn’t matter by default.
+Without additional information, the model sees “the dog chased the cat” the same as “the cat chased the dog.”
+To fix this, we add positional encodings to the embeddings, so the model knows where each token appears in the sequence.
-- __Masking__: Especially when training the model, we do not want later words to influence earlier words.
-That is, when we train the model on predicting the next word, we do not want it to be able to cheat and simply look at what the next word is.
-To combat this, we mask out words that appear later than the word we are currently considering.
-We do so by making the attention scores associated with those words 0.
+- __Masking__: Especially during training, we don’t want the model to cheat by looking ahead.
+For example, when predicting the next word, it shouldn’t be able to see future words in the sequence.
+To prevent this, we mask out future tokens — setting their attention scores to zero — so the model only attends to previous and current tokens.
-- __Anything about how a model using attention is trained__: We kept referring to weights as being "learned" but we did not cover how this actually happens.
-Just like with most modern machine learning modes, a model using attention is trained with gradient descent and backpropagation.
-The good news is that if you gain understanding of gradient descent and backpropagation for simpler model architecture, you can apply those same concepts here.
+- __How attention is trained__: We've repeatedly said that the weights are *learned*, but we haven't said how.
+Like most modern machine learning models, attention-based models are trained with gradient descent and backpropagation.
+If you understand those techniques from simpler models, the same ideas apply here too.
-- __The feedforward layer in transformers__: Attention is commonly used in a model architecture called Transformers.
-Transformers interleave attention layers with so called feedforward layers.
-The feedforward layer is a standard neural network.
-We have not talked about how feedforward layers help improve a model's ability to generate text.
+- __Feedforward layers in Transformers__: Attention is often used in a broader architecture called the *Transformer*.
+In Transformers, attention layers alternate with feedforward layers — standard neural networks that help refine the representation at each step.
+We haven't touched on how feedforward layers contribute to generating better text.
 - __Optimizations to attention__: Attention is very computationally expensive.
-It scales quadratically with the length of the input.
-To make it faster and more memory efficient, several optimizations and tweaks have been developed.
+It scales quadratically with input length.
+To make it faster and more memory efficient, several optimizations have been developed.
 These include: multi-query attention (MQA), grouped-query attention (GQA), and multi-head latent attention (MLA).

-### Acknowledgments
+### Acknowledgments ✅

-I first saw the idea of seeing viewing attention as words pulling words in a [video](https://www.youtube.com/watch?v=RFdb2rKAqFw) by [Serrano Academy](https://www.youtube.com/@SerranoAcademy).
-Some of the examples I used are taken from Serrano Academy's videos on the topic.
+The idea of interpreting attention as words pulling words was first introduced to me through this [video](https://www.youtube.com/watch?v=RFdb2rKAqFw) by [Serrano Academy](https://www.youtube.com/@SerranoAcademy).
+Some of the examples used in this post are adapted from Serrano Academy’s excellent videos on the topic.

-### Appendix: All Formulas and Shapes
+### Appendix: All Formulas and Shapes ✅

-It may be helpful to collect the formulas and the shapes of the matrices in one place.
-We will do so here.
+It may be helpful to collect all the formulas and matrix shapes in one place.
+We'll do that here.

 <div class="tight-list">